JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-The changeLogFile, is a file that is generated or you manually create it to apply changes to the database.
+The changeLogFile, is a file that is generated, or you manually create it to apply changes to the database.
 You can use .sql, .xml, .yaml, .json or .groovy files to make those changes.
 We used xml.

 The url is the connection to your database, you should change it to your values.